verhas/javageci/CONFIGURATION.md

 has the mnemonic `accessor` and the parameters ..., it has only one, so the parameter is `filter`.

-When a Geci annotation has a different name the name of the annotation can also be used to identify the generator it is configuring.
+When a Geci annotation is not named `Geci` then the name of the annotation can also be used to identify the generator it is configuring.
 In that case the name of the annotation can be the mnemonic of the generator.
+The first character of the annotation is lower cased in this case before it is used as the mnemonic of the generator.

-There can be several `@Geci`
-annotations on a class and the generator takes only the one into account
+There can be several `@Geci` annotations on a class and the generator takes only the one into account, the one that specifies the mnemonic of the generator.